 MoneyGram Dollar to Naira Exchange Rate Today Black Market

 Dollar to Naira Bank Rate for GTBank and Other Banks Today

 Rate = N368.00

-For the benefit of importers and business people who are interested in knowing the current dollar rate in order to send money from Nigeria to another country, please kindly drop the aboki rates at which you were charged during your recent transactions (both black market and official bank rates) using the comment box below.
+For the benefit of importers and business people like poultry farmers who are interested in knowing the current dollar rate in order to send money from Nigeria to another country, please kindly drop the aboki rates at which you were charged during your recent transactions (both black market and official bank rates) using the comment box below.

 Source: Aboki.com exchange rate.

 For those abroad who are planning to send funds to Nigeria, the Naira to Dollar exchange rate is a major issue.
 Whatever type of currency you send into the country, you are left at the mercy of the prevailing rates that keeps floating.
 This means the rate at which you exchange your funds may rise or fall anytime without prior notice.
 Over the past months, the variations have been really wide and this can be a major concern for people interested in transferring funds.

 Here are some factors affecting the Nigerian currency exchange rate at the moment.

 The current political instability including security challenges rocking the nation is a major factor.
 From Boko-Haram to Niger Delta militants to Fulani herdsmen, some parts of the nations are continually under threats.
 All these discourage foreign investors and drive away those who have investments.

 Nigeria’s major export is crude oil, and this constitutes over 75 percent of revenue generation.
 Fluctuation in the world price of crude oil affects the economy in significant scale.
 Also, Nigeria is a consumer economy that imports virtually everything citizens use.
 We spend more Naira than we earn in dollars.